Comparing homological invariants for mapping classes of surfaces: Theoretical evidence for the conjecture

-Though for computations one would prefer to have a DA type bimodule $N^{2bp}(\phi)$.
-And such bimodule, as in the one basepoint case, comes from a Heegaard diagram for mapping cylinder, but equipped with two basepoints on each boundary, and two arcs connecting them.
-Heegaard bordered diagrams with multiple basepoints were defined by Rumen Zarev in \cite{Zar}.
-On the Figure \ref{fig:heegard_diagram_id_2bpts} we draw a diagram for identity mapping class in the genus two case.
-The generalization for other mapping classes is analogous to 1 basepoint case.
-Two diagrams on Figure \ref{fig:heegard_diagram_id_2bpts} are equivalent.
-On the right there is Zarev's bordered sutured Heegaard diagram, and on the left we drew a double basepoint Heegaard diagram, which would be a natural generalization of one basepoint diagram.
-Two diagrams carry the same holomorphic information, and bimodules coming from them are the same.
-The reason why they are different is that Zarev works with sutured manifolds and their bordered versions.
-In order to go from the left diagram to the right, instead of drawing basepoints and basepoint arcs one essentially deletes their neighborhoods and then says that boundary coming from these neighborhoods (drawn in green) are forbidden for holomorphic discs.
+Despite the fact that we constructed $_{\B(\Zpmc^\text{2bp})}N_{\F_{\{z_1,z_2\}}}(\phi)_{\B(\Zpmc^\text{2bp})}$, for computations we would prefer to have a type $DA$ bimodule $^{\B(\Zpmc^\text{2bp})}N^\text{2bp}(\phi)_{\B(\Zpmc^\text{2bp})}$, generalizing $N(\phi)=N^\text{1bp}(\phi)$.
+Such a bimodule, as in the one basepoint case, comes from a Heegaard diagram for the mapping cylinder, but equipped with two basepoints on each boundary, and two arcs connecting them.
+The necessary machinery of bordered Heegaard diagrams with multiple basepoints was invented by Zarev in~\cite{Zarev}; in Figure~\ref{fig:heegard_diagram_id_2bpts} we draw two diagrams for the identity mapping class in the genus two case: on the right there is Zarev's bordered sutured Heegaard diagram, and on the left we drew a double basepoint Heegaard diagram, which would be a natural generalization of the one basepoint diagram.
+The two diagrams carry the same holomorphic information, and the bimodules coming from them are the same.
+The reason why they are different is because Zarev used the language of sutured manifolds and their bordered versions.
+In order to go from the left diagram to the right, instead of drawing basepoints and basepoint arcs, one deletes their neighborhoods and then sets the boundary coming from these neighborhoods (drawn in green) to be forbidden for holomorphic discs.

+The generalization of Figure~\ref{fig:heegard_diagram_id_2bpts} to non-trivial mapping classes of genus $g$ surfaces is completely analogous to the one basepoint case.
+As in the one basepoint case, Proposition~\ref{prop:bims_are_eq} holds true: